Sausage, Mushroom and Tomato Breakfast Bakes

 Annie Ellis

-How many calories are in this Sausage, Mushroom and Tomato Breakfast Bake?
+How many calories are in these Sausage, Mushroom and Tomato Breakfast Bakes?

-There are 214 calories per portion in this Sausage, Mushroom and Tomato Breakfast Bake, which means it falls into our Everyday Light category.
+There are 214 calories per portion in these Sausage, Mushroom and Tomato Breakfast Bakes, which means they fall into our Everyday Light category.

-This Sausage, Mushroom and Tomato Breakfast Bake is perfect if you’re following a calorie controlled diet, and fits well with any one of the major diet plans such as Weight Watchers.
+Sausage, Mushroom and Tomato Breakfast Bakes are perfect if you’re following a calorie-controlled diet, and fits well with any one of the major diet plans such as Weight Watchers.

 As a guide, an average man needs around 2,500kcal (10,500kJ) a day to maintain a healthy body weight.
 For an average woman, that figure is around 2,000kcal (8,400kJ) a day.
 Obviously, if your goal is to lose weight then you might want to adjust these slightly!
 You can read more about these recommendations on the NHS website.